Azure/azure-quickstart-templates/linux-puppet-agent/README.md

 This template installs the Puppet Agent in a Linux VM using a shell script that is stored in public storage(e.g. Github or a public container in Azure blob storage).

-## Pre-Deployment Instructions

-1. Copy the shell script (install_puppet_agent.sh) into a publicly accessible location, such as Github or a public container in Azure blob storage.

-2. If you want to use Azure CLI or PowerShell deployment, you may want to edit the parameters file for convenience.

 ## Deploy

 1. Using Azure CLI